isabelle-dr/WhatTheChord/README.md

 $ pip install -r requirements.txt
 ``
 - Make a prediction from the command line
-Put the audio files you want to predict in the `prediction` folder (.wav or .mp3).
+Create a folder called `prediction` in the repo and put the audio files you want to predict in the `prediction` folder (.wav or .mp3).
 Then, run this command from the comand line. \

 ``
 $ python -W ignore app.py <yourfilename.wav>